tarwn/lessthandot-hugo/blogs/content/posts/2009-04-14-add-report-wizard-layout-style-standard.md

 C:Program FilesMicrosoft Visual Studio 8Common7IDEPrivateAssembliesBusiness Intelligence WizardsReportsStylesen

 Note there is a backup one level up.
 I suggest you leave that alone and as a recovery point.
 If you mess this up, the report wizard will fail on you.
-Guess that means this is a, “At your own risk” post.
+Guess that means this is a, "At your own risk" post.

 Open StyleTemplates.xml for editing.